 In June 2022, the Government gazette the Amendment Ordinance, which will eventually abolish the statutory right of an employer to reduce it LSP payable to a Hong Kong employee by drawing on its mandatory contribution to the MPF scheme.
-The Government has subsequently announced that the Amendment Ordinance will come into effect from the Transition Date.
+The Government has subsequently announced that the Amendment Ordinance will come into effect from the Transition Date (i.e. 1 May 2025).
 Separately, the Government is also expected to introduce a subsidy scheme to assist employers after the abolition.